Referring Patients to Seattle Children’s

 - Provider recruitment – Securing additional recruiting resources to expedite recruitment and onboarding of new providers.

-- Epic implementation – Transitioning to a single Epic EHR system in May 2020 to offer multiple improvement opportunities across all functions and improve access to information and communication processes with patients, families and referring providers.
-Much more information on this will be provided in the coming months.
+- Epic implementation – Transitioning to a single Epic EHR system in Fall 2020 (delayed from May 2020 due to COVID-19) to offer multiple improvement opportunities across all functions and improve access to information and communication processes with patients and families, and allow referring providers to electronically submit referrals, view patient records online and more through EPIC-Care Link.
+More information on this will be provided in the coming months.

 Subscribe to Provider News to stay up-to-date on news from Seattle Children’s, including changes to our referral guidelines.